 - Nurse in a steamy bathroom.
 To pump up the steam, run a really hot shower and set a chair outside the shower for nursing.

-- The US Food & Drug Administration (FDA) and the American Academy of Pediatrics strongly recommend that children under the age of six not be given over-the-counter cough or cold medicines due to the risk of serious and life-threatening side effects.
+- The Consumer Healthcare Products Association recommends over-the-counter cough and cold products not be used in children less than 4 years old due to the risk of serious and life-threatening side effects.
 There is also no evidence that over-the-counter cold meds actually benefit children younger than six years old.
 There are several well controlled studies where there has been no difference shown between children given medication and those who have not.

 Sometimes moms are advised to limit or discontinue breastfeeding because milk increases mucus production.
 This is not good advice for two reasons: